-Thought Leaders 2021 - Interview with Eduardo Mayora
+Thought Leaders 2024 - Interview with Eduardo Mayora

-What is the most challenging case or transaction you have ever worked on and why?
+What was the most challenging M&A case or transaction you have ever worked on and why?

-What are the greatest challenges for lawyers in your practice area in your country this year?
+What are the greatest challenges for lawyers working in your practice area in Guatemala currently?

 What do clients look for when selecting you as a lawyer?

 I hope that they look for a professional sufficiently knowledgeable in the law, who tries to understand their objectives and who makes sure that they understand the relevant risks involved in a transaction or a project (from a legal point of view), and who is conscious of the client’s need to achieve results at an efficient cost.

 How would you like to see your law firm develop in the coming years?